victornas91/victornas91/README.md

 ### ⚡ Fun fact
 - I'm a Moebius Syndrome "survivor"
-- In love with machine design and automation
+- In love with automation of all sorts of things: industry, home and boring office stuff!